sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Silver Tongue

-Also at 6th level, you can sway people to your way of thinking, either with a speech, an appeal to a creatureís own cultural interests, a threat, a clever web of lies, or a musical performance.
+Also at 6th level, you can sway people to your way of thinking, either with a speech, an appeal to a creature√≠s own cultural interests, a threat, a clever web of lies, or a musical performance.
 You must be proficient in Persuasion to use a speech, Insight to use an appeal, Intimidation to use a threat, Deception to use lies, or Performance to use music.
 All creatures of your choice within 30 feet of you must make a Wisdom saving throw against a DC equal to your clever tricks save DC.

 On a failed save a creature gains the charmed condition for one minute.
 After one minute, and every minute thereafter, they